assely/documentation/user.md

 ##### Verifing User roles

-With `hasRole` method you can check if user has specifed role.
+With `hasRole` method you can check if a user has the specifed role.

 ```php
 $user = User::find(1);